keithgroup/mbGDML/docs/source/mbe.rst

 -----------------------

 As previously mentioned, one of the crucial aspects of MBEs is system fragmentation.
-When the number of fragments of a system grows the total number of :math:`n`-body combinations explodes.
+When the number of fragments of a system grows, the total number of :math:`n`-body combinations explodes.
 The figure below shows the number of 1-, 2-, and 3-body structures with respect to system size.

 .. image:: images/free-lunches/curse-of-dimensionality.png